Diagnosing Migraines and Headaches With a Spinal Tap

 - The needle is removed after the fluid is removed.
 The area will be cleaned with an antiseptic and covered with a small bandage.

-- A blood sample may be taken from a vein in your arm and tested, along with the spinal fluid, in the laboratory.
+- A blood sample may be taken from a vein in your arm and tested in the lab as well.

 What Happens After a Spinal Tap?